Larissavf/gffquerymaster/README.md

 This tool makes use of the packages [picocli](https://picocli.info/) and [log4j](https://logging.apache.org/log4j/2.x/index.html).

 #### Purpose
 For filtering of a version 3 gff file in the columns or attributes.
 Extracting the wanted data.
-See for the necessary [format](https://www.ensembl.org/info/website/upload/gff.html?redirect=no).
+See for the necessary gff version 3 [format](https://www.ensembl.org/info/website/upload/gff.html?redirect=no).

 ### Getting started
 Clone the git repo.